What coloured bag should I use for garbage?

 What can I do with old toys?

-If they can't be given away or sold at a yard sale, they must be placed in the garbage.
+If they can't be given away or sold (yard sale,online) they go in the garbage.
 They cannot be recycled.

 Where do egg cartons go?

 If the egg carton is cardboard and clean, it can be recycled with your paper; if there are eggshells or a broken egg inside, it can go in your compost.
 If the egg carton is Styrofoam, it goes in the garbage regardless of whether it is clean or dirty.

 Where do I put cereal boxes, cracker boxes, tissue boxes and frozen food boxes?

 These are made of paper.
 These items should be placed in a clear bag or plastic shopping bag with other paper recyclables.
 If they are heavily soiled with food or used to contain organics, they should be placed in the green cart.

 Can I put my recyclable food jars and containers in the same bag as my paper?

 No, these items are processed separately at a materials recovery facility.
 Metal, plastic and glass food containers and clean plastic bags go in a blue bag.
 Paper and boxboard (crereal boxes) go in a clear bag or shopping bag.

 Find out what goes in your blue bag, read the What Goes In guide.